-The adoration of a male body was an inspiration for many artists and there’s no medium better suited to presenting the full beauty and complexity of it than sculpture.
-Today we’ll take a look at the works by three Florentine artists celebrating the male body.
+The adoration of the male body was an inspiration for many artists and there is no medium better suited to presenting the full beauty and complexity of it than sculpture.
+Here we will take a look at works by three Florentine Renaissance artists celebrating the male body.

-In Renaissance Florence homosexual relationships or sodomy as it was called back then, was illegal.
+In Renaissance Florence homosexual relationships, or sodomy as it was called back then, was illegal.
 Despite the otherwise open mindset and curiosity about antiquity, same-sex relationships were condemned as violating the natural right of God.
-Which of course does not mean they didn’t happen.
+This of course does not mean they didn’t happen.

 Despite the beauty of Donatello’s David, it is the one sculpted by Michelangelo that is by far the most famous.
-He is young, he is tense, he has been exercising.
-Where Donatello’s David does not have too much muscle and seems almost soft and boyish, Michelangelo’s one does not have an ounce of fat on him.
+He is young, he is tense, and he has been exercising.
+Where Donatello’s David does not have too much muscle and seems almost boyish, Michelangelo’s shows an athletic body of a grownup.
 He is focused but confident, frowning as if already measuring the distance from his enemy.
-It is a male body at its peak, young but fully shaped, muscled but not too bulky, perfection.
+It is a male body at its peak, young but fully shaped, muscled but not too bulky, a Renaissance vision of perfection.

 There is no conclusive proof that Michelangelo was gay, however, it is known that in 1532 he met Tommaso dei Cavalieri and fell in love with him.
-He sent him multiple letters, sonnets and drawings, despite this Tommaso married in 1538 and had two sons.
-They remained lifelong friends and Tommaso was present at the artist’s death.
-It is believed that the Genius of Victory is Tommaso’s portrait, some even interpret the old figure as Michelangelo (he was 57 when he met 23-years-old Cavalieri).
+He sent him multiple letters, sonnets, and drawings; despite this, Cavalieri married a woman in 1538 and had two sons.
+They remained lifelong friends and Cavalieri was present at the artist’s death.
+It is believed that the Genius of Victory is Cavalieri’s portrait, and some interpret the old figure as Michelangelo (he was 57 when he met 23-year-old Cavalieri).

-By far the most ripped one.
-Perseus is not relaxing, he is an active figure taking his victory, he is boasting.
-If Donatello’s David was slowly tasting his victory, Michelangelo’s one was preparing for the fight with quiet confidence (actually Perseus is just opposite from him, almost like a ‘before and after’), and the Genius of Victory seems a tad distracted, Cellini’s Perseus is here and now, in a strong contrapposto, but still standing very firmly on the ground he is confidence incarnated.
-Celebrating but also focused on his victim, looking at her with satisfaction and contempt.
+This figure is by far the most muscular.
+Perseus is not relaxing – he is an active figure claiming his victory, boasting.
+If Donatello’s David was slowly tasting his victory, Michelangelo’s was preparing for the fight with quiet confidence (this sculpture and Perseus stand opposite each other, almost suggesting a “before and after”), and the Genius of Victory seems a tad distracted, Benvenuto Cellini’s Perseus is here and now, in a strong contrapposto, but still standing very firmly on the ground.
+He is confidence incarnate, celebrating but also focused on his victim, looking at her with satisfaction and contempt.
 The sculpture was cast from a single piece of bronze, which is a technical feat in and of itself.
-You can read more about it here.

-Cellini is known mainly as a goldsmith; his skills were admired also by Michelangelo.
-Yet, he always wanted to be more than just a goldsmith, he wanted to be a sculptor of fame equal to Michelangelo.
-Cellini not only was ambitious, but he also had many run-ins with the law, some of them for sodomy.
+Cellini was known mainly as a goldsmith; his skills were admired by Michelangelo.
+Yet he always wanted to be more than just a goldsmith, aspiring to become a sculptor of fame equal to Michelangelo.
+Cellini was ambitious, but he also had many run-ins with the law, some of them for sodomy.

-In fact, despite being illegal homosexual relationships in Florence were quite common and typically accepted in the aristocratic circles.
-Clearly, the love of the male body has given us some of the most stunning sculptures in the entire art history.
+In fact, despite being illegal, homosexual relationships in Florence were quite common and typically accepted in aristocratic circles.
+Clearly, the love of the male body has given us some of the most stunning sculptures in all of art history.